dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2307: Corporate success is tied to community economic growth.
+### T2307: They generate jobs, drive innovation, and stimulate the economy.

 |Support|
 |---|